 Pensions – Tax Treatment on Death

-Alongside the changes from April 2015 to the access of defined contribution pension funds, significant changes were made to the tax treatment of pension funds on death.
-This factsheet summarises the rules for defined contribution schemes which may allow a pension fund to pass free of all taxes on the estate of the deceased and free of all taxes on the beneficiaries of the pension fund.
+This factsheet summarises the current rules for defined contribution schemes which may allow a pension fund to pass free of all taxes for both the estate of the deceased and for the beneficiaries of the pension fund.

 IHT and pension funds

-Many schemes do not give members the choice and all death benefits are paid at the discretion of the scheme administrator.
+Many schemes though do not give members the choice and all death benefits are paid at the discretion of the scheme administrator.
 This means they will be free of IHT.
 Of course, the administrator will want to pay out according to the member’s wishes so it is important that a member makes a ‘letter of wishes’ to the pension provider suggesting to whom the funds should be paid.

 Income tax charges on pension funds